Connecting to CDEK Pay system from CDEK company

 OK, everything's clear about the delivery.
 But what about payments?
 The very company CDEK that is already familiar to us has created a payment system for online shops — CDEK Pay.
 Not only the client's goods, but also the client's money can and should be delivered.
 In this article, we will tell you how to connect several CMS to CDEK Pay at the same time.

 CDEK Pay is a payment system, a subdivision of an international express-delivery logistics operator.
-It is the first payment aggregator in Russia, created by a logistics company and registered in the Central Bank of Russia registry.
+It is the first payment aggregator, created by a logistics company.
 The main objective of creating their own service is to provide a payment solution for partners, clients, and third-party users, as well as the unification of payment technologies within the company.

 HTML